fricas/fricas/src/doc/sphinx/source/install.rst

 Make Jupytext available
 """""""""""""""""""""""

-In Ubuntu 22.04 you need not run the commands from this section.
+In Ubuntu 22.04 you do not need to run the commands from this section.
 It seemingly works without having to change something in the configuration file.
 There were even reports that jFriCAS_ stopped working if ``c.NotebookApp.contents_manager_class`` was set.
 However,